homersoft/Mobilium/README.md

 - Select MobiliumDriver target and your connected device in Xcode and run tests (Product -> Test) or `command + U`

 ## Example
-Check [demo](demo) directory to see example Xcode project and UI tests written in Mobilium.
+Check [demo](demo) to see example Xcode project and UI tests written in Mobilium.

 ## Know issues
 - As apple not allows to setup accessibility identifiers to UIAlertController titles and buttons Mobilium doesn't support system alerts